TKasperczyk/mern-app-template/README.md

 ### api
 This module is a collection of functions that allow for modifying database objects and performing other API tasks.
 It utilises a set of generic functions that can be used for CRUD operations without code repetition.
 The module can be included anywhere in the application's backend.
 ### auth
 The auth module is responsible for registering Passport strategies, securing Socket.io connections and processing incoming requests.
-It allows for user registration, signing in by using standard credentials (login and password) and JWT tokens.
+It allows for user registration, signing in by using standard credentials (username and password) and JWT tokens.
 ### config
 Imports the configuration from `config/config.json`.
 Allows for reloading the config without restarting the application by adding the `_reload` method to its export values.
 ### db